Milford Haven: Administrative history

 When development of the modern town began in the 1790s the area straddled the parishes of Steynton and Hubberston.
-In 1857 the Milford Improvement Act was passed, appointing improvement commissioners to run the town.
+The Milford Improvement Act 1857 (20 & 21 Vict. c. lxxiv) appointed improvement commissioners to run the town.
 Under the Local Government Act 1894 the improvement commissioners' district became an urban district in December 1894, with an elected council.
 The act also specified that parishes could not straddle district boundaries, and so the part of the urban district in Steynton parish became a parish called Milford, and the part in Hubberston parish became a parish called Hakin.
 Milford and Hakin were urban parishes and so did not have parish councils of their own; the lowest level representative body was the Milford Haven Urban District Council.
 The urban district council built the Town Hall on Hamilton Terrace in 1939 to serve as its headquarters.
 Milford Haven Urban District was abolished in 1974, becoming part of Preseli (renamed Preseli Pembrokeshire in 1987) within the county of Dyfed.
 A community covering the former urban district was established at the same time, with its council taking the name Milford Haven Town Council.
 Preseli Pembrokeshire was abolished in 1996 and the area became part of a re-established Pembrokeshire.